Valen-H/FileFetch/README.md

 It was originally made to export previous heroku app files before re-deploying to avoid overriding.

 ## How it works
-This module launcher a server on app and a keepalive client on local,
+This module launches a server on app and a keepalive client on local,
 every time some change occurs on server-side you simply call `global.connect.write("Reload.")` to instruct the server to send the new data back to the client.

 ### Usage